entando/entando-docs/vuepress/docs/v6.3.2/tutorials/customize-the-platform/pda-tutorial.md

 The Entando Standard Banking Demo application demonstrates a number of the major features of the Entando platform, including

-- Micro Frontends
+- Micro Frontends (MFEs)
-- Process Automation Manager
+- Process Automation Manager (PAM)
-- Backend for Frontend
+- Backend for Frontend (BFF)
 ### Micro Frontends (MFEs)

-Below is an overview of each micro frontend (MFE) that is available as part of the Entando PDA plugin.
+Below is an overview of each micro frontend that is available as part of the Entando PDA plugin.
 Details specific to the PAM implementation of an MFE are provided where appropriate.
 MFE behavior and datasources must be defined if the integration layer is extended to other engines or custom implementations.
 #### Task List